Sep 18, 2012, updated September 2012

-Nestle incorporates these themes into the nutritional education of Ecuadorian children in the provinces of Imbabura, Pichincha, Chimborazo, and Guayas.
+Nestlé incorporates these themes into the nutritional education of Ecuadorian children in the provinces of Imbabura, Pichincha, Chimborazo, and Guayas.

-Understanding the value of education and recognizing that education is the only way to guarantee sustainable social changes, the program has focused its efforts on training the school instructors (not just the students directly), through a process of training, empowerment, and dialogue.
+Understanding the value of education and recognizing that education is the only way to guarantee sustainable social changes, the programme has focused its efforts on training the school instructors (not just the students directly), through a process of training, empowerment, and dialogue.

-The Healthy Kids’ Program team gives training workshops in nutrition, organic gardening, and healthy cooking to the teachers.
+The Healthy Kids’ Programme team gives training workshops in nutrition, organic gardening, and healthy cooking to the teachers.
 Later, using what they’ve learned, instructors and faculty members, develop classroom lesson plans and activities for their students.

 Teachers motivate students encourage students to improve their health and diet.
 Teachers use the ludic teaching methodology (one which encourages learning through exploration and experimentation).
 Teaching materials include games and experiments, helping to engage students in a hands’ on way.

 Healthy Cooking workshops provide a space to share and learn through experience.
-By making and tasting dishes made with local Ecuadorian ingredients, participants gain a new appreciation for the country’s food and culinary identity, while at the same time giving participants an opportunity to learn healthy, affordable, and delicious recipes from Nestle’s Nutritional Recipes Cookbook
+By making and tasting dishes made with local Ecuadorian ingredients, participants gain a new appreciation for the country’s food and culinary identity, while at the same time giving participants an opportunity to learn healthy, affordable, and delicious recipes from Nestlé’s Nutritional Recipes Cookbook.

 Value to Society